-In its ten year existence, the Wilderness of Manitoba’s strengths come as a direct result of playing a multitude of festivals, including the End of the Road Festival and Peter Gabriel’s WOMAD Festival and touring the UK, the Netherlands, Germany, the USA, and Canada.
+In its twelve year existence, the Wilderness of Manitoba’s strengths come as a direct result of the wealth of traveling and playing the group has done.
+They have played the End of the Road Festival and Peter Gabriel’s WOMAD Festival in the UK and toured the UK, US, Netherlands, Canada and Germany with such artists as Aimee Mann, Lord Huron and Other Lives among others.
 “The live show,” says Whitwham, “is an in-the-moment portrait of the band and its efforts.”
-Those efforts were recognized when the Wilderness of Manitoba was nominated for a JUNO.
-Summing things up, Whitwham says, “There is no lacking in the quantity of ideas in terms of our music and the group’s future.”
+Those efforts were recognized when the Wilderness of Manitoba was nominated for a JUNO and two Canadian Folk Music Awards.